Code-Institute-Submissions/gjularic-hangman-game/README.md

 ## Bugs
 - main while loop is stopping before user runs out of 7 tries - condition set up in the while loop needed to be changed
-- it's possible to type in the same letter infinite number of times - added if statement to fix this
+- it's possible to type in the same letter infinite number of times - added while statement to fix this
+- user could type in the numbers - added while statement to fix